MBTA key bus routes: 73

 The 73 Waverley Square–Harvard Station begins in the Harvard bus tunnel and runs concurrent with the 71 bus along Mount Auburn Street in Cambridge and Watertown.
 It leaves Mount Auburn Street to follow Belmont Street, which forms a border between Belmont and Watertown, then continues on Trapelo Road in Belmont to end at Waverley Square, looping at the Waverley commuter rail station on the Fitchburg Line.

 Until the 1950s, streetcars served this route.
 Starting in 1957, trackless trolleys provided short-turn service from Harvard to Benton Square, and the entirety of Route 73 was converted from streetcars to trackless trolleys in 1958.
 Trackless trolleys ran from then until March 13, 2022.
 No changes to the route were proposed in the May and November 2022 network plans.
+Effective December 14, 2025, route 73 is scheduled to operate every 15 minutes or less during normal service hours.

 77

 The 77 Arlington Heights–Harvard Station route provides service between the town of Arlington and Harvard station along Massachusetts Avenue.

 Until the Red Line Northwest Extension opened in the 1980s, routes 77/77A provided the bulk of transit service northwest of Harvard, with combined streetcar headways under one minute during rush hours in 1945.
 Route 77 was converted to diesel bus in 1955; route 77A (Harvard–North Cambridge carhouse short-turn service) was converted to trolleybus in 1958 to free up streetcars for the upcoming Highland branch conversion, and so that boarding islands on Massachusetts Avenue could be removed to benefit automobiles.
-Route 77A formerly provided all local service south of the carhouse, with route 77 making limited stops on that segment; however, it was largely replaced by route 77 service in stages from 1998 to 2005, and eliminated entirely in 2022.
+Route 77A formerly provided all local service south of the carhouse, with route 77 making limited stops on that segment; however, it was largely replaced by route 77 service in stages from 1998 to 2005, and eliminated in 2022.
 In 2017, Arlington applied for a private grant to add signal priority, queue jumps, and possibly bus lanes on their section of the route.
 No changes to the route were proposed in the May and November 2022 network plans.
+Effective December 14, 2025, route 77 is scheduled to operate every 15 minutes or less during normal service hours.